Gennady Golovkin vs. Kell Brook: Background

-Fight details
+The fight

 Golovkin came out aggressively, going as far as to buckle Brook's legs in the first round.
 He was met with stiff resistance as Brook began to fire back, connecting multiple clean combinations on Golovkin, none of which were able to faze him.
 In the second round Brook had his greatest success of the fight, but in the process had his right eye socket broken.
 Over the next three rounds, Golovkin began to break him down.
 Brook showed courage, determination and a great chin as he absorbed the bulk of a Golovkin onslaught.
 Despite this, Brook's trainer Dominic Ingle threw in the towel to protect his fighter's damaged right eye, ending the fight in the fifth round with both boxers still standing.

+At the time of the stoppage, Brook led 39–37 on one scorecard while the other two had the bout even at 38–38.